cubicYYY/Personal-Blog-with-Hexo-Cactus/source/_posts/Prompts-Are-Lossy-The-Limit-of-AI-Assisted-Coding.md

 There is a deeper reason a model cannot pick the right default for you: it does not have the facts.
 If all relevant information truly flowed freely and could be processed instantly, the stock market would be a flat line — every fact already priced in.
 It isn't, because not all facts are public, and the ones that are public keep changing.
 The knowledge that drives software decisions behaves the same way: what your users actually did this quarter, why the previous architect picked option B over A, which competitor just changed pricing, what the on-call engineer learned at 3am last night.
 None of that is in any training set, and most of it will be different next month.
 An LLM trained on yesterday's *open* knowledge cannot make today's *private* decision for you.

+## A Lesson From Half a Century Ago

+The dream of an automatic code-generating machine is not new.
+Fred Brooks's *The Mythical Man-Month* — the foundational work of software engineering, written fifty years ago — already mapped out the limits of such a machine.

-## Essential Complexity and The Mythical Man-Month
+### Essential Complexity vs. Accidental Complexity

-Two ideas from Fred Brooks's *The Mythical Man-Month*, written fifty years ago, explain why LLMs hit a ceiling on real software work.

-**Essential vs. accidental complexity.** Accidental complexity is the friction of *how* — boilerplate, plumbing, syntax, repetitive glue.
+- Accidental complexity is the friction of *how* — boilerplate, plumbing, syntax, repetitive glue.
 LLMs eat through that effortlessly.
-Essential complexity is the friction of *what* — the irreducible difficulty of the problem itself, the constraints that contradict each other, the requirements no one wrote down.
+- Essential complexity is the friction of *what* — the irreducible difficulty of the problem itself, the ambiguities that demand resolution, the implicit and undiscovered requirements.
 Nothing about generating tokens makes that friction smaller.

+### The Mythical Man-Month

-**The mythical man-month.** Brooks's titular point is that man-hours and calendar time are not interchangeable: adding people to a late project makes it later, because communication overhead grows faster than headcount.
+Brooks's titular point is that man-hours and calendar time are not interchangeable: adding people to a late project makes it later, because communication overhead grows faster than headcount.
 An army of agents is no different.
-The bottleneck has never been hands — it is the small number of people who actually understand what is being built and why, and that group does not get cheaper to coordinate when you add more workers to it, biological or otherwise.
+The bottleneck has never been hands or the size of agent team — it is the small number of people who actually understand what is being built and why, and that group does not get cheaper to coordinate when you add more workers to it, biological or otherwise.

 ## There Is No Real Zero-Human-in-the-Loop: The Sim2Real Problem